 The issue with traditional T-Flask cell culture is the limited amount of media, and thus nutrients, available to the cells.
 Adding too much media would result in very poor gas diffusion and cells would quickly suffer from oxygen deprivation.
 However, this issue is non-existent with EZ-Flask and up to 1 litre of media can be added in the flask.
 This is because the base of EZ-Flask is a silicone gas exchange membrane.

 Typically, experiments in EZ-Flask will run anywhere from 15 to 30 days.
-See the suggested protocols below.

-Moreover, as with any static flask device both the EZ-Flask can be considered as a tool for cell culture experimentation, protocol development and for routine batch production.
+Moreover, as with any static flask device the EZ-Flask can be considered as a tool for cell culture experimentation, protocol development and for routine batch production.
 However, with EZ-Flask no cell passaging is required.

 Media capacity